CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 ###  Acknowledgements

-#### Jeremy W Sherman

-Creator of [www.orthic.shorthand.fun](www.orthic.shorthand.fun), who found, transcribed, clipped, and re-assembled the Manual and Supplement.
+**Jeremy W Sherman** : Creator of [www.orthic.shorthand.fun](www.orthic.shorthand.fun), who found, transcribed, clipped, and re-assembled the Manual and Supplement.
 He also programmed and made the database for the online dictionary, including diving into several large blocks of shorthand.
 He also helped with Consolidated by finding examples of rules burried in the shorthand samples.

-#### Jacob Moena

-Transcriber, clipper, and assembler of Teaching Part 1 and 2.
+**Jacob Moena** : Transcriber, clipper, and assembler of Teaching Part 1 and 2.

-### Examples and Images, File Names

-Image file names are in a few formats.
+### Conventions

+**Image File Names**

 `cat-t105.jpg` : The word "cat", Teaching 1, page 5.
 - File name starting with `1` means concept, not letter or word.